 When you hear “I already have an advisor,” you may want to ask which firm their advisor is with.
 Assuming you’re familiar with the firm, consider a conversation that may go something like this:

 "I’ve heard good things about that firm and think it’s pretty reputable, but would you agree that no single person or firm has a monopoly on all the good ideas?”

 “What if I give you one idea that lowers your tax burden or raises your income?
 Would you consider letting me compete for your business then?"

-When you’re respectful of the competition, you’re establishing common ground, and you’re affirming your prospect’s ability to make good choices.
+When you’re respectful of the competition, you establish common ground and affirm your prospect’s ability to make good choices.
 If your prospect is currently unimpressed with the firm, you’ll have an opening.

-Asking open-ended questions shows you have a genuine interest, builds rapport, and may give you more information to better handle future objections.
+Asking open-ended questions shows you have a genuine interest and helps build rapport.
+It may also give you more information to better handle future objections.

 3. Educate and Excite

-It’s your duty as an advisor to educate your customers and prospects to help them make good decisions.
-Yet, they need a reason to listen to you, especially if they already have an advisor.
+It’s your duty as an advisor to educate your customers and prospects to help them make good decisions, whether they choose to do business with you or not.
+Yet, they also need a reason to listen to you, especially if they already have an advisor.
 Consider saying something that gives them an “aha” moment, even if it’s not related to their financial situation.

-“Did you know that the average person has a 1 in 292 million chance of winning the Powerball jackpot, and the largest amount ever won was more than $1 billion?”1
+“Did you know that the average person has a roughly one in 302.6 million chance of winning the Powerball jackpot, and the largest payout ever was more than $1.5 billion?”1

 4. Ask Intriguing Questions